Kebalepile/note-taker/README.md

 # note-taker
-a fullstack note taker web app
+a fullstack note taker web app. only runs localy on an OS